Kuttram Kadithal: Critical reception

 Sify wrote, "it's a simple film but the sublime detailing and exemplary execution provides us a lifetime movie watching experience and undoubtedly, Kuttram Kadithal is one of the best films ever made in Tamil cinema.
 To be honest, we have a cult classic here".
-Behindwoods.com gave 3.5 stars out of 5 and wrote, "Kuttram Kadithal is one such film which doesn't while away 2 hours of your time.
-It tells you how you should spend the rest of the hours left to live".
 Rediff gave 3.5 stars out of 5 as well, calling it an "intense drama that questions the adequacy of our school system" and a "brilliant team effort that hits you hard".
 Silverscreen.in wrote, "There's something in this too-perfect film that leaves you aching.
 It has an intelligent and compelling storyline.
 Well-written dialogues, unseasoned, yet terrific actors, and brilliant technicians amply support the film.
 But in the end, you find yourself searching for the thorn that pricked your feet.
 While you were walking through a soft, lush lawn.
 Mesmerised".
-Indiaglitz.com gave 4 out of 5 and wrote, "Kuttram Kadithal is a must watch film that bears testimony to the standards of National Awards given to films in India".
 G. Dhananjayan in his book Pride of Tamil cinema - 1931 to 2013 wrote "Overall, the film deserves watching by every school, teacher, student and parent for its theme".

-Baradwaj Rangan wrote, "Up to a point, Bramma exhibits superb control.
+Baradwaj Rangan from The Hindu wrote, "Up to a point, Bramma exhibits superb control.
 His reveals are slow; he trusts the audience.
 The actors are marvellous....And Bramma is careful not to take sides...But somewhere in the second half, Bramma loses his grip and runs out of things to do.
 He keeps delaying the inevitable...and we keep killing time with a koothu performance and a detour at a shady-looking lodge".